 - SunMiner - Text by M. Alan Kazlev

-Highly derived, cyborgised clade that during the ComEmp and early post-ComEmp periods specialized in star-lifting, acquiring great wealth.
-Now largely "old money", although still will take on projects, especially if challenging or aesthetic.
+A highly derived, cyborgised clade that during the ComEmp and early post-ComEmp periods specialized in starscooping and star-lifting, acquiring great wealth.
+They are now largely "old money", although they will still take on projects, especially if those are challenging or aesthetic.

 - Transcyborg - Text by M. Alan Kazlev, with comment by David Jackson